 Our Board of Trustees approved and adopted an ethics program comprised of the following:

 Code of Ethics and Business Conduct, which establishes guiding standards for conducting business and applies to all our Trustees, employees and agents, including our Management Company.
-View our Code of Ethics and Business Conduct.
+View our Code of Ethics.

 Audit Committee Charter

 View the Trust’s Audit Committee Charter.

 Nomination and Governance Committee Charter